 A SELECT statement used as either a scalar subquery or as the right-hand operand of an IN, NOT IN or EXISTS expression may contain references to columns in the outer query.
 Such a subquery is known as a correlated subquery.
 A correlated subquery is reevaluated each time its result is required.
 An uncorrelated subquery is evaluated only once and the result reused as necessary.

-If the value of <expr> is NULL, then the result of the CAST expression is also NULL.
-Otherwise, the storage class of the result value is determined by applying the rules for determining column affinity to the <type-name> specified as part of the CAST expression.
+If the value of expr is NULL, then the result of the CAST expression is also NULL.
+Otherwise, the storage class of the result is determined by applying the rules for determining column affinity to the type-name.

 |TEXT||To cast a BLOB value to TEXT, the sequence of bytes that make up the BLOB is interpreted as text encoded using the database encoding.|